Online & Live

 Thanks Victor, for all your effort, and patience!
 I really have been appreciating your time, your considerations, your professionality and especially, your human side.

-I am a native Dutch language teacher with a broad experience in teaching the Dutch language.
-In the recent past, I have been working online for the Universiteit van Amsterdam, afdeling Talen (UvAT – Amsterdam University, Language department).
-And currently, I’m working at the Volksuniversiteit in the Hilversum Library.
+I am a native Dutch language teacher & Cultural Anthropologist (MA) with a broad experience in teaching the Dutch language.
+I am working as such online and on site (in class) for the Universiteit van Amsterdam, afdeling Talen (UvAT – Amsterdam University, Language department).
+And I’m also working at the Volksuniversiteit at the Hilversum Library.
 I have a background in Cultural Anthropology and have command of 7 languages.
 I know what it’s like to integrate into a different culture and how important it is to master the language of a country.
-I think that patience, calmness, and my capability of adapting to a language student’s level, skill, and learning style are very important for learning the Dutch language.
+I think that patience, insight, calmness, and my capability of adapting to a language student’s level, skill, and learning style are very important for learning the Dutch language.

-At Vluchtelingenwerk (Refugee Work) Hilversum, a brochure has been published, written by me, titled ‘Uit het dagboek van een taalcoach’ (‘From the Diary of a Language Coach’), in which I report in diary form of my experiences in assisting an Iranian refugee in learning the Dutch language.
+At Vluchtelingenwerk (Refugee Work) Hilversum, a brochure has been published, written by me, titled ‘Uit het dagboek van een taalcoach’ (‘From the Diary of a Language Coach’), in which I report in diary form of my experiences in helping an Iranian refugee to learn the Dutch language.
 You can download the brochure here (in Dutch):

 Feel free to send me a message if you would like to know more about me, my services, and/or my rates.